 Appalachian Service Project (not offered every year)

 Students are offered a variety of academic courses that incorporate an element of service within the curriculum.
 For example, "View Appalachia through Service Learning," a January Short Term course taught by Jeri Suarez, associate dean of cultural and community engagement and Professor of Spanish Alison Ridley, provides students with an in-depth view of the cultural aspects of the Appalachia region and serves as a platform for the service project to West Virginia in a coal mining community.
 Guest lectures by Hollins faculty and staff, as well as members of the local community, reinforce the theories of service learning and build a historic, economic, and cultural context.

-The Jamaica Service Project, which celebrated its 20th anniversary in 2008, takes place in Lucea in Hanover Parish on the Northwest Coast of Jamaica.
+The Jamaica Cultural Immersion Program, which celebrated its 25th anniversary in 2013, takes place in Lucea in Hanover Parish on the Northwest Coast of Jamaica.
 Hollins stands out as one of just a few colleges in America that organizes annual service trips to Lucea.
 Since the program began in 1988, more than 400 Hollins students, faculty, staff, and community members have taken advantage of this opportunity to experience the Jamaican culture and to complete service projects.
 Qualified students have an opportunity to apply for the Jamaica Service Project as an alternative spring break.

 During the day students work on a variety of community-based projects that are often tailored to match each student's individual talents.
 Projects range from teaching in the school system to working with the local infirmary to refurbishing community buildings.
 All of the projects are designed to encourage better understanding of another culture.